Our travel writer maps out a perfect summer day with the best things to do in Harbor Springs, so you can make the most of your vacation.

 Stroll the Shops

-This town has art and jewelry lovers covered with necklaces inspired by seascapes at Belle Aquatic, anything from Elizabeth Blair Fine Pearls or a sculpture from Knox Galleries.
+This town has art and jewelry lovers covered with necklaces inspired by seascapes at Belle Aquatic and anything from Elizabeth Blair Fine Pearls (it’s all stunning!).
 At Boyer Glassworks Studio and Gallery, you can watch handblown creations getting made; and no worries if you forgot your beach or cottage read.
 Between the Covers has you covered.

 Golf a Course (or Walk a Former One)